 Visualizing template elements

-When a template is displayed, Amaya shows the XTiger elements under the form of colored frames that surround XHTML elements.- The
+When a template is displayed, Amaya shows the XTiger elements under the form of colored frames that surround XHTML elements.- The headelement which includescomponent,union, andimportelements is displayed with a grey background.

-elements is displayed on the top of them. - A
+- The name of componentandunionelements is displayed on the top of them.

-element is not displayed in the Formatted view.
+- The attributeelement is not displayed in the Formatted view.

 Another way to understand the nesting of XTiger elements with XHTML elements is the selection path displayed in the status bar of the window (at the bottom of the window).
 There, you can see the list of all elements in the structure of the document from the root element to the current selection.
 It is updated every time the selection changes.